JuzerShakir/ror_guide/README.md

 # An ultimate guide for ROR Devs

-_Providing best possible knowledge for the relevant topics._
+_Providing best possible knowledge/resources for the relevant topics._

 ## Guides